-- (a) To be familiar with the program. - (b) Verify, by mail or in person with the Match Director of the tournament to ensure that range and statistical facilities are adequate and in good order and that ample range and statistical personnel have been employed or definitely arranged for - 20.5 Duties During Tournament - (a) Observing the functions of the Statistical Office when first opened to help establish proper registration and squadding procedure.
-Make sure the Statistical Office has arranged to check all competitors' current classifications before issuing a competitor's first squadding ticket. - (b) Inspecting the target equipment and range personnel incompany with the Match Director to ensure that the range will function properly. - (c) Consult with the Match Director and arrange to have Official Bulletins posted immediately covering any changes or corrections which have been authorized. - (d) Observe personally the scoring and bulletin methods used when the targets from the first relay are being scored and call attention to any errors before an erroneous method becomes established. - (e) Remain constantly alert for infractions of safety or competition Rules by moving over the range behind the firing line from flank to flank; observe activities of target runners, Range Officers, scorers, and statistical clerks, spectators; watch competitors handle their rifles, etc. - (f) Report immediately to the Match Director any errors in administration or infractions of Rules by competitors or personnel, requesting that he have them corrected at once.
-If the matter is one requiring instant action the Official Refereeshould direct whatever action is required and report his action and the reason to the Match Director as soon as that officer can be reached. - (g) In tournaments when situations occur that are not specifically covered by an existing Rule or Rules, the Referee shall exercise his best judgment in ruling for the best interest of the shooting sports and competitors. - (h) Check personally with the Statistical Officer at the conclusion of the tournament to make sure that all bulletins have been properly completed and awards issued as prescribed in the Tournament Program or are available for mailing to competitors who have left the range. - Forward to NRA Headquarters all reports currently required of him, including National Record Reporting forms, copies of protests, decisions, appeals and all written statements bearing on the case.

-20.6 Handling of Challenges and Protests - Challenges and protests will be handled in the manner provided in these Rules.
+- (a) Observing the functions of the Statistical Office when first opened to help establish proper registration and squadding procedure.
+Make sure the Statistical Office has arranged to check all competitors' current classifications before issuing a competitor's first squadding ticket. - (b) Inspecting the target equipment and range personnel in company with the Match Director to ensure that the range will function properly. - (c) Consult with the Match Director and arrange to have Official Bulletins posted immediately covering any changes or corrections which have been authorized. - (d) Observe personally the scoring and bulletin methods used when the targets from the first relay are being scored and call attention to any errors before an erroneous method becomes established. - (e) Remain constantly alert for infractions of safety or competition Rules by moving over the range behind the firing line from flank to flank; observe activities of target runners, Range Officers, scorers, and statistical clerks, spectators; watch competitors handle their rifles, etc. - (f) Report immediately to the Match Director any errors in administration or infractions of Rules by competitors or personnel, requesting that he have them corrected at once.
+If the matter is one requiring instant action the Official Referee should direct whatever action is required and report his action and the reason to the Match Director as soon as that officer can be reached. - (g) In tournaments when situations occur that are not specifically covered by an existing Rule or Rules, the Referee shall exercise his best judgment in ruling for the best interest of the shooting sports and competitors. - (h) Check personally with the Statistical Officer at the conclusion of the tournament to make sure that all bulletins have been properly completed and awards issued as prescribed in the Tournament Program or are available for mailing to competitors who have left the range. - (i) Forward to NRA Headquarters all reports currently required of him, including National Record Reporting forms, copies of protests, decisions, appeals and all written statements bearing on the case. - 20.6 Handling of Challenges and Protests Challenges and protests will be handled in the manner provided in these Rules.
 (See Sec.
-16).

-20.7 Assignment to Tournaments - Official Referees are assigned to tournaments by the NRA Headquarters Office.

-20.8 Official Referee as Competitor - No Official Referee may competeinanymatchfiredinconjunctionwithanytournamentwhere he is officiating.
+16). - 20.7 Assignment to Tournaments Official Referees are assigned to tournaments by the NRA Headquarters Office. - 20.8 Official Referee as Competitor No Official Referee may compete in any match fired in conjunction with any tournament where he is officiating.